 Mitigation measures for the alternatives include best management practices (BMPs).
 To mitigate the environmental impacts of restoration work under Alternative 1 or Alternative 2, numerous management actions common to many of the restoration methods would be performed before and during restoration implementation.
-Mitigation measures would be prepared with either a site-specific restoration plan under Alternative 1, or a site-specific restoration implementation plan under Alternative 2.
+Mitigation measures would be prepared by the contractor in consultation with NPS with either a site-specific restoration plan under Alternative 1, or a site-specific restoration implementation plan under Alternative 2.
 General mitigation measures under either of the alternatives include (NPS, 2007a,b):

-- An anchoring plan will be prepared and approved by BISC resource managers to minimize the potential damage from anchoring vessels during restoration activities. - Any native or non-native materials brought to the site for placement will be from a local quarry or direct from the manufacturer to ensure the placement of only clean materials. - Care will be taken to prevent spilling of any bonding agents used as necessary. - A designated T&E species observer will be onsite during all restoration activities.
-Work will cease if a T&E species enters the area and will not resume until the area is cleared. - Divers will take care to minimize contact with the biota and the reef structure. - Disturbance to the sediments will be minimized during the selected restoration actions. - Turbidity screens will be used as necessary. - Laydown areas will be minimized. - Standard manatee construction conditions will (included in Appendix C) be followed. - Standard smalltooth sawfish construction conditions (included in Appendix D) will be followed. - BISC Cultural Resources Manager will determine whether cultural resources survey would be necessary to identify whether historic properties are present within the APE prior to implementing any selected restoration action. - Special precautions will be taken to prevent disturbance of archeological resources in the Area of Potential Effect.
+- An anchoring plan will be prepared and approved by BISC resource managers to minimize the potential damage from anchoring, vessel movement, and staging during restoration activities.
+Anchoring and spudding shall be in areas devoid of resources. - Contractors selected to perform reef restoration work should be able to provide restoration plans, monitoring reports, and references for similar projects to demonstrate their experience and success at performing coral restoration work. - Any native or non-native materials brought to the site for placement will be from a local quarry or direct from the manufacturer to ensure the placement of only clean materials. - Care will be taken to prevent spilling of any bonding agents used as necessary. - A designated T&E species observer will be onsite during all restoration activities.
+Work will cease if a T&E species enters the area and will not resume until the area is cleared. - Divers will take care to minimize contact with the biota, the reef structure, and any surrounding habitats. - Disturbance to the sediments will be minimized during the selected restoration actions. - Turbidity screens will be used as necessary. - Laydown areas will be minimized. - Standard manatee construction conditions (included in Appendix D) will be followed. - Standard smalltooth sawfish construction conditions (included in Appendix E) will be followed. - BISC Cultural Resources Manager will determine whether cultural resources survey would be necessary to identify whether historic properties are present within the area of potential effects prior to implementing any selected restoration action. - Special precautions will be taken to prevent disturbance of archeological resources in the area of potential effects.
 Prior to the beginning of work, BISC Resource Management staff, under direction from BISC Cultural Resources Manager, will visit the site and clearly mark artifacts with colored pin flags and/or flagging tape to indicate objects that should not be disturbed.
 A BISC Resource Management technician trained in the identification of submerged cultural resources will oversee all restoration activities to confirm that no artifacts are disturbed or inadvertently removed from the site. - Information about cultural resources at the site is confidential.
-Those performing the work will agree not to divulge any information about these resources to any individual or entity unless otherwise notified by BISC Cultural Resources Manager.
+Those performing the work will agree not to divulge any information about these resources to any individual or entity unless otherwise notified by BISC Cultural Resources Manager. - A notice to mariners will be advertised with the United States Coast Guard.

-- A notice to mariners will be advertised with the United States Coast Guard. - Construction sites will be limited to the smallest feasible area. - Protective fencing and barricades will be provided for safety and to preserve natural and cultural resources. - Solid, volatile and hazardous wastes will be stockpiled, transported and disposed of in compliance with federal, state, and local laws and regulations. - Construction equipment will be in satisfactory condition and all materials imported into the Park will be free of undesirable species.
+- Construction sites will be limited to the smallest feasible area. - Protective fencing and barricades will be provided for safety and to preserve natural and cultural resources. - Solid, volatile and hazardous wastes will be stockpiled, transported and disposed of in compliance with federal, state, and local laws and regulations. - Construction equipment will be in satisfactory condition and all materials imported into the Park will be free of undesirable species.